Galact-os/library-system-console-app/README.md

 # library-system-console-app

-How To Run
-Execute command `node library.js` in the root directory of the project.
+Execute command `node library.js` in the root directory of the project to run the app.

 Design Decisions